WFP urgently needs your support to continue its lifesaving operations across the region.

 As of October 2018, WFP is assisting nearly 28,000 people in Honduras every month.

-WFP has been present in Honduras since 1970.
-WFP provides assistance through activities that improve food security, health and education for the most disadvantaged rural population.
+WFP has been present in Honduras since 1970, helping improve food security, health and education for the most disadvantaged rural population.